 - Mediation is confidential and private.

-- Your disputes can be settled promptly.
-Mediation can be scheduled as soon as both parties agree to use mediation, even before legal papers are filed.
+- Your disputes settle promptly.
+Mediation is scheduled as soon as both parties agree to use it, even before legal papers are filed.

 - By choosing mediation over litigation, you will be choosing to reduce the emotional trauma associated with your divorce.

 - Settlement in mediation is entirely voluntary.
-While the courts may order you to try mediation, either party or the mediator may terminate the mediation at any time.
+While the courts may order you to try mediation, either party or the mediator can end the mediation at any time.

 - Mediation costs are usually significantly less than trial costs.

-- You and your former spouse are much more likely to comply with voluntary agreements that meet your needs than agreements imposed on you by a judge.
+- Both of you are much more likely to comply with agreements that meet your needs than custody imposed on you by a judge.

 How does mediation work?

 I will meet with each of the parties/parents in a room that allows for privacy and safety.
 For some, it may be okay for everyone to sit at one table and discuss issues.
 Other parties may want to break up into separate rooms and discuss things privately.
 Parties/parents may elect to bring their attorneys with them, and this is advisable.
-After a brief description of the process, guidelines are set, confidentiality is explained, and the parties are asked to sign a paper saying they agree to mediate.
+After a description of the process, I set guidelines, explain confidentiality, and then both parties (if they agree) will a contract agreeing to mediate.
 Parents may work toward creating a plan for co-parenting, as well as discuss assets, debts and spousal support.